Search

 Get more guidance on MYGAs & CDs

-A MYGA may be best if you want higher yields and plan to keep your money in the account for several years.
+A MYGA may be best if you want a higher yield and plan to keep your money in the annuity for several years.
+You could also run into higher minimum investment requirements with a MYGA.
 A CD may be better if you're saving for a financial goal within one to three years and have a smaller amount to invest.
-You could run into higher minimum investment requirements with MYGAs.

 Ultimately, the choice between a MYGA vs. CD depends on your personal financial goals.
 Carefully evaluate the terms and conditions of any CD or annuity before making your decision.
 A financial advisor can help you determine the benefits and risks of these options.